R-Kearney/Smart-Shop/README.md

 Transistor: 2N3904 with 4k Rb

-Raspberry pi avivable GPIO: 4, 17, 27, 22, 18, 23, 24, 25 (Other GPIO can have pull ups/ downs which will make the circuit unstable on pi boot).
+Raspberry pi available GPIO: 4, 17, 27, 22, 18, 23, 24, 25 (Other GPIO can have pull ups/ downs which will make the circuit unstable on pi boot).

 To connect the raspberry pi to shutters follow the circuit below.